AES-256

 Quebec Law 25, Article 17 (2024)

-Every read, write, and export flows through auditPHIAccess(), staff ID, purpose, IP, device, jurisdiction.
+Every read, write, and export flows through auditPHIAccess().
+Staff ID, purpose, IP, device, and jurisdiction captured on each event.
+One ledger, one query.

 CPSO Policy 4-12 (2024)

 Access is role-based with a 5-minute permission cache.
-Every read or mutation routes through `auditPHIAccess()` and appends to an immutable ledger retained seven years.
+Every read or mutation routes through auditPHIAccess() and appends to an immutable ledger retained seven years.
 CPSO Policy 4-12 minimum, configurable to Ontario PHIPA's 10-year requirement for pediatric records.
+Staff see only the fields their role grants them, and owners bypass nothing silently, every override is logged.

 Photo consent workflow

 The PhotoConsent model is first-class.
 No consent row, no upload.
-Revocation cascades through signed URLs, CDN caches, and staff view-state in under a minute, per CPSO/CNO advertising rules.
+Revocation cascades through signed URLs, CDN caches, and staff view-state in under a minute, per CPSO and CNO advertising rules.

 01 · Capture

-Before any photo uploads, the patient signs a PhotoConsent record specifying intended use (internal vs public) and whether first name can be published.
+Before any photo uploads, the patient signs a PhotoConsent record specifying intended use (internal vs public), whether first name can be published, and whether photos may appear in staff training material.

 02 · Gate

 The backend middleware blocks any upload whose appointment or treatment is missing a valid, non-revoked PhotoConsent row.
-No consent, no bytes stored.
+No consent row, no bytes stored, no exceptions.

 03 · Store

 Files land in a private Supabase bucket.
 Staff and patients only ever receive short-lived signed URLs (1-hour expiry).
-Public URLs do not exist.
+Public URLs do not exist in this system.

 04 · Revoke